 For instance, their small size makes it harder for them to gain a widespread reputation with limited resource and as a result, they are often overlooked for supply chains opportunities.

 But being an SME supplier also has lots of advantages.
-For a start, by joining an Achilles community your organisation is able to demonstrate its capability and credibility, and all of a sudden becomes at par with any sized organisation when it comes to buyers sourcing suppliers to bid for a contract. .
+For a start, by joining an Achilles community your organisation is able to demonstrate its capability and credibility, and all of a sudden becomes at par with any sized organisation when it comes to buyers sourcing suppliers and inviting SMEs to bid for tenders.

-One of the main barriers facing SME suppliers when it comes to bidding for contracts is the amount of admin involved.
+One of the main barriers facing SME suppliers when they want to bid for tenders is the amount of admin involved.
 To tender for new opportunities, suppliers are often required to fill out multiple, seemingly endless prequalification questionnaires that for many take up too much of their time, resources and effort away from their core business.

 Meanwhile, suppliers’ own mind-sets and misconceptions can often prevent them from putting their business forward for a particular contract, as they think their organisation is too small to be chosen.